lifthrasiir/angolmois/README.md

   The music player is possible with the headless autoplay mode ("exclusive mode").

-* Supports relatively recent BMS extensions.
+* Supports many recent BMS extensions.
   Basically, BME, BML (`#LNTYPE 1`, `#LNTYPE 2`, `#LNOBJ`), foot pedals, variable BPMs, support for various image/sound formats, multiple movie support and so on.
 See the "BMS support status" section below.